InputTags

 ---|---|---|

-- When the input field loses focus (for example, by tabbing out).
+- the input loses focus (for example, by pressing

 Enter